 Assessing whether your project has the right novelty orientation starts by understanding the overall nature of the grant and its mission statement in regards to innovation.
-For example the ERC and FET-Open grants are at the forefront of science and innovation, focusing on fundamental science leading to significant breakthroughs.
+For example, the ERC and EIC Pathfinder Open (previously FET-Open) grants are at the forefront of science and innovation, focusing on fundamental science leading to significant breakthroughs.
 Therefore, for these two grant types, the ‘innovation bar’ is at its highest possible position.
-For Collaborative Horizon 2020 projects in the form of Research and Innovation Actions (RIA) and Innovation Actions (IA) the ‘innovation bar’ is positioned lower in comparison to ERC and FET-Open, but still, it is a central feature of the grant.
+For Collaborative Horizon Europe projects in the form of Research and Innovation Actions (RIA) and Innovation Actions (IA) the ‘innovation bar’ is positioned lower in comparison to ERC and EIC Pathfinder Open but still, it is a central feature of the grant.
 RIA-type projects will typically span from early-stage research to validation and proof of concept.
-IA-type projects will be closer to market, and typically span from late development stages up to ‘go to market’ activities.
+IA-type projects will be closer to market and typically span from late development stages up to ‘go to market’ activities.

 With this in mind, the innovative nature of your suggested project must be aligned with the targeted grant and its expectations regarding the innovative nature and scale of projects funded through this grant.